VictorZhayon/VictorZhayon/README.md

 # 👋 Hello, I'm Victor Zion!

 Welcome to my GitHub! 🚀
-I'm a **AI/ML Engineer, a Technical Researcher and a Backend Engineer in the making**, passionate about building innovative solutions and exploring the intersection of technology and creativity.
+I'm an **AI/ML Engineer, a Technical Researcher and a Backend Engineer in the making**, passionate about building innovative solutions and exploring the intersection of technology and creativity.

 ## 🔭 What I’m Working On